 7. Decides, in accordance with paragraph 14 of Human Rights Council resolution 18/8 of 29 September 2011, that the theme of the annual half-day panel discussion on the rights of indigenous peoples to be held during the forty-second session of the Council will be on the promotion and preservation of indigenous languages, in light of the International Year of Indigenous Languages 2019 , and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-fourth session;

-7 bis. to hold a half-day panel on the protection of indigenous human rights defenders, to take place12th session and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities;
+7 bis.
+Decides to hold a half-day intersessional panel discussion on the protection of indigenous human rights defenders, to take place on the first day of the 12th session of EMRIP and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities;

 7 ter.
-Further decides to hold a half-day interactive intersessional dialogue on ways of enhancing the participation of indigenous peoples’ representatives and institutions on issues affecting them, with the full and effective participation of indigenous peoples, to take place during the 12th session of EMRIP and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities;
+Further decides to hold a half-day interactive intersessional dialogue with the relevant stakeholders of the General Assembly process for the enhancement of the participation on ways of enhancing the participation of indigenous peoples’ representatives and institutions on issues affecting them, with the full and effective participation of indigenous peoples, to take place during the 12th session of EMRIP and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-fourth session;

 8. Encourages States to give due consideration to the rights of indigenous peoples and the multiple and intersecting forms of discrimination faced by indigenous peoples and individuals in fulfilling the commitments undertaken in the 2030 Agenda and in the elaboration of relevant international and regional programmes, as well as national action plans, strategies and programmes, applying the principle of leaving no one behind;